ZihanWang0422/ZihanWang0422/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on humanoid robot with model-based and learning-based methods.
-- 🌱 I’m currently learning ...

 ![](https://komarev.com/ghpvc/?username=ZihanWang0422)